boonyong6/how-linux-works/README.md

 - **How Memory Works**
   - The CPU has a **memory management unit (MMU)**.
   - Kernel assists MMU by **breaking down the memory** used by processes **into smaller chunks called pages**.
-  - As a process accesses memory, the **MMU translates the virtual addresses** used by the process into real addresses **based on the kernel’s page table**.
+  - As a process accesses memory, the **MMU translates the virtual addresses** used by the process into real addresses **based on the kernel's page table**.
   - Kernel loads and allocates pages as a process needs them (aka **demand paging**).
 - **Page Faults**
-  - Process triggers a page fault when a memory page isn’t ready.
+  - Process triggers a page fault when a memory page isn't ready.
   - Kernel takes control of the CPU from the process in order to get the page ready.
   - **Minor page faults**
-    - Occur when the process requests more memory or when the MMU doesn’t have enough space to store all of the page locations (the MMU’s internal mapping table is small).
+    - Occur when the process requests more memory or when the MMU doesn't have enough space to store all of the page locations (the MMU's internal mapping table is small).
   - **Major page faults** \-
-    - Occur when the desired memory page isn’t in main memory, and the kernel must load it from the disk.
+    - Occur when the desired memory page isn't in main memory, and the kernel must load it from the disk.
     - The problems happen when you start running out of memory, which forces the kernel to start **swapping pages** of working memory out to the disk in order to make room for new pages and can lead to **thrashing** (when the system starts using the virtual memory).

 ```bash